instant-high/DDColor-onnx/README.md

 or try the simple GUI version.

-Visit https://github.com/piddnad/DDColor to download and convert the pretrained models.
+Visit https://github.com/piddnad/DDColor to download and convert the pretrained models yourself.

 All credits to the original DDColor authors.